fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. function:: getPluginInfo()

-   Returns a list of nine element tuples describing configured and/or discovered plugins.
+   Returns a list of dictionary objects describing configured and/or discovered plugins.
 Configured plugins are listed first in loading order followed by any newly discovered plugins.
-The tuples elements correspond to:
+Each dictionary object will have the keys:

-   .. object:: Name
+   .. object:: name

       The name of the plugin as defined by its author.

-   .. object:: Load status
+   .. object:: enabled

-      "On" if the plugin is enabled, "Off" if it is disabled, "New" if the ``PluginStartupMode`` preference (edited in the
+      "On" if the plugin is enabled, "Off" if it is disabled, "New" if the user has not yet configured this plugin.
-      :doc:`"Configure Plugins..." dialog </techref/plugins>`) is set to "Ask".

-   .. object:: Information string
+   .. object:: status

       "Not Found" if the plugin is configured but was not discovered.
       "Couldn't Load" if the plugin was discovered and its load status is